project-neon/NoPlan/README.md

   - Remember to set the field control points and configure collors correct

 ### Simulated Version
-  - To run the position simulator use `sudo RUN_MODE=2 node server` _note:_ currently not working properly.
+  - To run the position simulator use `sudo RUN_MODE=2 node server`.
+Make sure to have [NoPlanVssSimulator](https://github.com/project-neon/NoPlanVssSimulator)